tocco/tocco-docs/glossary.rst

         an ``application.local.properties`` in the same directory.
 Settings made the the *local* properties file override the settings in the regular properties file.

+    FTL
+    Freemarker
+    Freemarker Template Language
+        Templating language used throughout Nice2.
+In particular, report and mail content is mostly generated using this language.

+    HiveApp
+        Extension of :term:`HiveMind`.

+    HiveMind
+        HiveMind is a service and configuration microkernel used within Nice2.
+The `official web page
+        <https://hivemind.apache.org/hivemind1/index.html>` has some more details.

+        Within Nice2 HiveMind is used to configure listeners, batch jobs, default property value, reports and much more.

     JFrog's Artifactory
     Artifactory
         Tocco hosts its own JFrog's Artifactory, a Maven software repository.
 During build, all artifacts are fetched